pySRURGS/pySRURGS/README.md

 ## How to Cite

-If you use this software in your research please cite our paper. <br>
+If you use this software in your research, then please cite our paper. <br><br>
 Towfighi, (2019). pySRURGS - a python package for symbolic regression by uniform random global search.
-Journal of Open Source Software, 4(41), 1675, https://doi.org/10.21105/joss.01675 <br>
+Journal of Open Source Software, 4(41), 1675, https://doi.org/10.21105/joss.01675 <br><br>
 [![DOI](https://joss.theoj.org/papers/10.21105/joss.01675/status.svg)](https://doi.org/10.21105/joss.01675)

 ## Community